alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

 ![Notes graph](/images/notes.png#full-shadow)

-Of course, I use it mostly from the text interface -- imagine easily editable, local Wikipedia (also seems very useful to store code snippets -- for the command line, `ggplot` code for figures, etc.).
+Of course, I use it mostly from the text interface -- imagine easily editable, local Wikipedia.
+Also seems very useful to store code snippets -- for saving useful command line recipes, boilerplate `ggplot` code for figures, etc.

-**Finally:** it seems to me that specific _tools_ are not as important as discipline, habits and procedures we set up for ourselves.
-Of course, a labjournal in one form or another is a must.
+**As a concluding note:** it seems to me that specific _tools_ are not as important as
+    discipline, habits and procedures we set up for ourselves.
+Of course, a lab notebook in one form or another is a must.
 I liked a point that came up in one of private conversations recently, that _notes_ is your product when you are not working on a specific paper.
 And when you accumulate enough of them -- all this can "graduate" to a paper.
-(Which is surprisingly along the lines Dr. Luhmann was saying, as far as I understand.)
+Which is surprisingly along the lines of what Dr. Luhmann was saying.

 ## Discovering the literature {#discovering-the-literature}